matthieugomez/EconPDEs.jl/README.md

 end

 # solve PDE
-pde_solve(f, state, y0)
+pdesolve(f, state, y0)
 ```

-`pde_solve` then automatically creates and solves the finite different scheme associated with the PDE, using upwinding etc
+`pdesolve` then automatically creates and solves the finite different scheme associated with the PDE, using upwinding etc

 # Solving Non Linear Systems
-`pde_solve` internally calls `nl_solve` that is written specifically to solve non linear systems associated with finite difference schemes. `nl_solve` can also be called directly.
+`pdesolve` internally calls `finiteschemesolve` that is written specifically to solve non linear systems associated with finite difference schemes. `finiteschemesolve` can also be called directly.

 Denote `F` the finite difference scheme corresponding to a PDE.
 The goal is to find `y` such that `F(y) = 0`.
-The function `nl_solve` has the following syntax:
+The function `finiteschemesolve` has the following syntax:

  - The first argument is a function `F!(y, out)` which transforms `out = F(y)` in place.
  - The second argument is an array of arbitrary dimension for the initial guess for `y`